 Initial Compliance with Emission Limitations, Operating Limitations, and Other Requirements (40 CFR 63, Subpart ZZZZ, Table 5) Complying with the requirement to You have demonstrated initial compliance if 10.
 New or reconstructed non- emergency stationary RICE >500 hp located at a major source of HAP, new or reconstructed non-emergency 4SLB stationary RICE 250≤hp≤500 located at a major source of HAP, and existing non-emergency 4SRB stationary RICE >500 hp located at a major source of HAP a.
 Limit the concentration of formaldehyde in the stationary RICE exhaust and not using oxidation catalyst or NSCR i.
-The average formaldehyde concentration, corrected to 15 percent O2, dry basis, from the three test runs is less than or equal to the formaldehyde emission limitation; and ii.
+The average formaldehyde concentration, corrected to 15 percent O 2 , dry basis, from the three test runs is less than or equal to the formaldehyde emission limitation; and ii.
 You have installed a CPMS to continuously monitor operating parameters approved by the Administrator (if any) according to the requirements in §63.6625(b); and iii.
 You have recorded the approved operating parameters (if any) during the initial performance test.
-11. Existing non-emergency stationary RICE 100≤hp≤500 located at a major source of HAP, and existing non- emergency stationary CI RICE 300 <hp≤500 an="" area<br="" at="" located="">source of HAP</hp≤500> a.
+11. Existing non-emergency stationary RICE 100≤hp≤500 located at a major source of HAP, and existing non-emergency stationary CI RICE 300 <hp≤500 an="" area="" at="" hap<="" located="" of="" source="" td="">a.
+Reduce CO emissionsi.
+The average reduction of emissions of CO or formaldehyde, as applicable determined from the initial performance test is equal to or greater than the required CO or formaldehyde, as applicable, percent reduction.</hp≤500> a.
 Reduce CO emissions i.
 The average reduction of emissions of CO or formaldehyde, as applicable determined from the initial performance test is equal to or greater than the required CO or formaldehyde, as applicable, percent reduction.
-12. Existing non-emergency stationary RICE 100≤hp≤500 located at a major source of HAP, and existing non- emergency stationary CI RICE 300 <hp≤500 an="" area<br="" at="" located="">source of HAP</hp≤500> a.
+12. Existing non-emergency stationary RICE 100≤hp≤500 located at a major source of HAP, and existing non-emergency stationary CI RICE 300 <hp≤500 an="" area="" at="" hap<="" located="" of="" source="" td="">a.
+Limit the concentration of formaldehyde or CO in the stationary RICE exhausti.
+The average formaldehyde or CO concentration, as applicable, corrected to 15 percent O2, dry basis, from the three test runs is less than or equal to the formaldehyde or CO emission limitation, as applicable.</hp≤500> a.
 Limit the concentration of formaldehyde or CO in the stationary RICE exhaust i.
-The average formaldehyde or CO concentration, as applicable, corrected to 15 percent O_2 , dry basis, from the three test runs is less than or equal to the formaldehyde or CO emission limitation, as applicable.
-13. Existing non-emergency 4SLB stationary RICE >500 hp located at an area source of HAP that are not remote stationary RICE and that are operated more than 24 hours per calendar year i.
+The average formaldehyde or CO concentration, as applicable, corrected to 15 percent O 2 , dry basis, from the three test runs is less than or equal to the formaldehyde or CO emission limitation, as applicable.
+13. Existing non-emergency 4SLB stationary RICE >500 hp located at an area source of HAP that are not remote stationary RICE and that are operated more than 24 hours per calendar year a.
+Install an oxidation catalyst i.
 You have conducted an initial compliance demonstration as specified in §63.6630(e) to show that the average reduction of emissions of CO is 93 percent or more, or the average CO concentration is less than or equal to 47 ppmvd at 15 percent O 2 ; ii.
 You have installed a CPMS to continuously monitor catalyst inlet temperature according to the requirements in §63.6625(b), or you have installed equipment to automatically shut down the engine if the catalyst inlet temperature exceeds 1350 °F.